ARM-software/armnn/src/armnnTfParser/TensorFlowSupport.md

 See the TensorFlow [max_pool documentation](https://www.tensorflow.org/api_docs/python/tf/nn/max_pool) for more information.

+**placeholder**

+See the TensorFlow [placeholder documentation](https://www.tensorflow.org/api_docs/python/tf/placeholder) for more information.

 **reduce_mean**

 See the TensorFlow [reduce_mean documentation](https://www.tensorflow.org/api_docs/python/tf/reduce_mean) for more information.

 **relu**

 See the TensorFlow [relu documentation](https://www.tensorflow.org/api_docs/python/tf/nn/relu) for more information.

 **relu6**

 See the TensorFlow [relu6 documentation](https://www.tensorflow.org/api_docs/python/tf/nn/relu6) for more information.

+**rsqrt**

+See the TensorFlow [rsqrt documentation](https://www.tensorflow.org/api_docs/python/tf/math/rsqrt) for more information.

 **shape**

 See the TensorFlow [shape documentation](https://www.tensorflow.org/api_docs/python/tf/shape) for more information.

 **sigmoid**

 See the TensorFlow [sigmoid documentation](https://www.tensorflow.org/api_docs/python/tf/sigmoid) for more information.

 **softplus**